bhsgsh10/player_performance_tracker/README.md

 # player_performance_tracker
-Twitter bot to track soccer player performance
+Twitter bot to track soccer player performance.
+More details to follow.